KNEP: Technical information

-Subchannel
+Subchannels

+KNEP is broadcast from a tower east of Angora, Nebraska.
+The station's signal is multiplexed:

 Analog-to-digital conversion

-KNEP (as KDUH-TV) shut down its analog signal, over VHF channel 4, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12).
-The station's digital signal remained on its pre-transition VHF channel 7.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 4.
+KNEP (as KDUH-TV) shut down its analog signal, over VHF channel 4, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12).
+The station's digital signal remained on its pre-transition VHF channel 7, using virtual channel 4.